Using Rules

 Step 4: Enable Rules

-Once a user has finished configuring their Rules, the next step is to enable them.
-Once enabled, for every future export, the Rules will be taken into consideration.
-Which Rules apply will depend on their scope, which can be either instance level or project level.
+Once Rules have been configured, the next step is to enable them.
+Once enabled, for every future export, the Rules will be applied.
+How Rules apply will depend on their Scope.

 Next: Common Procedures